 Project & dissertation

-After successfully completing the taught elements at the end of semester 2, the MSc students then embark on an independent research project for about 3 months, leading to the production of a dissertation.
-To qualify for the award of the MSc, the student would need to also pass the dissertation.
+After successfully completing the taught elements, MSc students embark on an independent research project that leads to the production of a dissertation.
+To qualify for the award of the MSc, the student must receive a pass mark for the dissertation.